elopio/docs/source/includes/_callAPI.md

 #### augur.api.ReputationToken.getTopMigrationDestination({ tx }[, callback])

 As mentioned in the previous method description, all of Augur's [Universes](#universe) have their own [REP](#rep) contract, specific to that Universe.
 In the event of a [Fork](#fork) occurring, REP holders are expected to migrate their REP to one of the newly created [Child Universes](#child-universe).
-The Child Universe with the most REP migrated to it at the end of the 60 day [Fork Period](#fork-period) will be the only Universe that allows for [Settlement](#settlement) on the [Forked Market](#forked-market) and will be the Universe that all pending [Markets](#market) will migrate to for [Reporting](#report).
+The Child Universe with the most REP migrated to it at the end of the [Fork Period](#fork-period) will be the only Universe that allows for [Settlement](#settlement) on the [Forked Market](#forked-market) and will be the Universe that all pending [Markets](#market) will migrate to for [Reporting](#report).
 What this method does is returns the Universe address of the currently "winning" migration destination.
 In other words, this returns the Universe with the most REP migrated to it so far.

 Share Token Call API
 --------------------